Macy Does the Math on Merger Costs

 Andy Watts, citing historic tax records, pointed out that for a period, up until 1999 -- due to the IBM tax contribution to the Essex Jct. school district -- Village residents. such as Stultz, were actually paying less in total (school plus municipal) property taxes than TOV residents. https://youtu.be/44TB0eS3kwg?t=6814

 Stultz also voiced an assumption that the cumulative merger increase would cease after year 13.
-The merger tax shift component of a tax bill would indeed stop growing, but the final increase remains part of the TOV’s overall tax burden, from year 14 forward, so long as the community remained in a merged state.
+The merger tax shift component of a tax bill would indeed stop growing, but the final increase remains part of the TOV’s overall tax burden, from year 14 forward, so long as the community remains in a merged state.

 Finally, the boards discussed a variety of locations for hanging printed banners to remind residents of upcoming information sessions on the merger plan.
 It was noted that the initially-proposed locations were heavily biased toward the Village, while half the Town’s population resides in the TOV.